Boca13/Expobus/README.md

 Once in these directories, plugins must be installed and enabled from the plugins menu in Omeka, at the admin section.
 Likewise, themes can be enabled at the appearance tab.

 ### License
-The contents of this repository are under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+The code in this repository is under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), except for third-party software included, which might have their own license terms.
+Any graphical contents related to Expobus such as logos are property of the Library of the University of Seville and **are not licensed under any public use or distribution license**.
+All rights are reserved for this graphics, © Biblioteca de la Universidad de Sevilla, 2017.

 ## Español